treeverse/lakeFS/docs/integrations/delta.md

 # Using lakeFS with Delta Lake

-[Delta Lake](https://delta.io/) Delta Lake is an open-source storage framework designed to improve performance and provide transactional guarantees to data lake tables.
+[Delta Lake](https://delta.io/) is an open-source storage framework designed to improve performance and provide transactional guarantees to data lake tables.

 Because lakeFS is format-agnostic, you can save data in Delta format within a lakeFS repository and benefit from the advantages of both technologies.
 Specifically: